Wastewater permits or authorization from a wastewater utility

 Contact the local FDEP District Office or the city/county environmental program prior to discharge for more information.

-4. Discharge to Surface Water
+Discharge to Surface Water

-Discharge of wastewater to stormwater systems (such as drains, ditches, retention areas) or to surface water (such as lakes, rivers, streams, canals, bays, or to the ocean) is prohibited without an NPDES wastewater permit.
+Discharge of wastewater to stormwater systems (such as drains, ditches, and retention areas) or to surface water (such as lakes, rivers, streams, canals, bays, or to the ocean) is prohibited without an NPDES wastewater permit.

 Therefore, this option is generally not feasible NPDES wastewater permits typically require a high degree of treatment to meet water quality standards, along with extensive (and costly) monitoring For more information concerning the permitting requirements involved in discharging to surface water, please contact the local FDEP office.